- Step 1: Start with your existing super fund

 - Step 8: Make a decision

-A common and reasonable question is, what does a good super fund look like?
-Professional rating companies, such as SelectingSuper, SuperRatings and Chant West, evaluate and rate Australia’s largest super funds against criteria such as:
+A common and reasonable question is: what does a good super fund look like?
+Superannuation ratings agencies, such as Chant West, SelectingSuper and Chant West, evaluate and rate Australia’s largest super funds against criteria such as:

 - number of investment options

 - extra services, such as financial planning services, or access to other financial services.